 Steve Luxenberg, author of Annie’s Ghosts: A Journey into a Family Secret, will be in Saginaw and Midland on Tuesday, Jan.
 28 for three public discussions on his book and its topics as part of the Great Michigan Read.

-The Great Michigan Read, presented by the Michigan Humanities Council, is a biennial program that invites all Michiganians to join a statewide discussion surrounding a single literary title.
-MHC partners with hundreds of schools, libraries, book clubs, museums, religious organizations and more around the state to create this discussion and the hundreds of connected events taking place throughout the state.
+The Great Michigan Read, presented by the Michigan Humanities, is a biennial program that invites all Michiganians to join a statewide discussion surrounding a single literary title.
+MH partners with hundreds of schools, libraries, book clubs, museums, religious organizations and more around the state to create this discussion and the hundreds of connected events taking place throughout the state.

 Annie’s Ghosts is part memoir, part detective story and part history.
 As Luxenberg, a Detroit native and Washington Post associate editor, tries to understand his mom’s reasons for hiding her sister’s existence, he takes readers on a journey into his mother’s world of the 1930s and ’40s where he explores how a poor, immigrant family manages life with a child who has special needs.